ikenwaa/alx-low_level_programming/0x0A-argc_argv/README.md

 ## 2. The best argument against democracy is a five-minute conversation with the average voter
 - This program prints to the `stdout` all the arguments it receives on a new line.

+## 3. Neither irony nor sarcasm is argument
+- This program multiplies two numbers and prints the result to the `stdout` followed by a new line.